diyalog-im/diyalog-platform/README.md

 	**Google Messaging Service Settings :**

-			TODO: This will be documented later.
+			//TODO: This will be documented later.

 	**Apple Push Notification Service Settings :**

-			TODO: This will be documented later.
+			//TODO: This will be documented later.

 	**TURN/STUN server settings :**